yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 }
 ```

-open `nextflow.config` file in the current directory and copy and paste above script inside the file.
+copy above script and paste in `nextflow.config` file which is located in current directory.

 You can then launch nf_coverage workflow (from `nf_coverage_demo` folder) with defined profiles as shown below: